Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 72hrs

-Window before a suppressed listing causes permanent organic rank loss
+After which a suppressed listing starts losing permanent organic rank

-A listing suppressed for 72+ hours begins to lose organic rank positions accumulated over months.
-Most agencies resolve suppressions in 3–7 business days.
-Understanding Search Query Performance data helps identify keyword coverage gaps before suppression occurs.
+A listing suppressed for 72 hours or more begins losing the organic rank it built up over months.
+Most agencies resolve suppressions in 3-7 business days, which means lasting damage often occurs before anyone notices.
+Monitoring your Search Query Performance data regularly helps you catch keyword gaps before a suppression hits.

 Amazon seller community / audit data

-The image statistic most sellers underestimate: Amazon allows up to 9 images per listing.
-Sellers who use all 9 image slots, including lifestyle, infographic, dimension, and comparison images, consistently outperform those using 3–5 images alone.
-Seven total assets (6 images + 1 short video) is the benchmark for a fully-optimised listing in 2025.
-Mobile users, who make up the majority of sessions on most categories, make the first buy/skip decision within 2–3 seconds of seeing the hero image.
+The image data most sellers under-act on: Amazon allows up to 9 images per listing.
+Sellers using all 9 slots, including lifestyle photography, infographics, dimension images, and comparison visuals, consistently outperform those using 3-5.
+The optimal asset stack in 2025 is 6 images plus one short-form video.
+Mobile users, who represent the majority of sessions in most categories, make the buy or scroll decision within 2-3 seconds of seeing the hero image.
+Your hero image is your primary sales argument, not a product photo.
+For the full requirements, see our Amazon image requirements guide.

 08